Standards for ecological restoration activities—planning, implementation, monitoring and evaluation

 - Effective and ecologically appropriate strategies and techniques for the control of undesirable species to protect desirable species, their habitats and the sensitivities of the site.

-- Ecologically appropriate methods for triggering regeneration or achieving reintroduction of any missing
+- Ecologically appropriate methods for triggering regeneration or achieving reintroduction of any missing species

 - Identification of ecologically appropriate strategies (such as leaving gaps for in-fill plantings in subsequent seasons) for addressing circumstances where the ideal species or genetic stock is not immediately available.